dioptra-io/.github/profile/README.md

 # Welcome to the Dioptra GitHub Organization

 [Dioptra](https://dioptra.io/) is an Internet cartography research group based at Sorbonne University.

 Our main initiative is the [Sorbonne IP Route Survey (IPRS)](https://iprs.dioptra.io/).

-We're dedicated to developing free, open-source software under liberal licenses.
+The software that we produce to advance it is free, open-source, and liberally-licensed.

 This organization hosts our primary development work.
 We welcome you to explore our public repositories and reach out if you're interested in contributing.

 ## Research Code & Publications